 Can I make my own wool pressing mat?

 Yes, you can make one by following DIY videos.
 Though remember you’ll not get the same result that you get with a professional wool pressing mat.

 Are ironing Mats good?

-Ironing mats are completely different than wool pressing mat.
-Wool pressing mat provides support for your quilting needs while ironing mats are an cheap alternative to ironing boards.
+Ironing mats are completely different from the wool pressing mat.
+A wool pressing mat provides support for your quilting needs while ironing mats are a cheap alternative to ironing boards.

 I hope that you’ve found the best wool pressing mat for quilting needs.
 I personally recommend the Savina wool pressing mat as some people are saying that New Zealand wool pressing mats are not 100% wool.